 HOW TO WIN HAND COUNTED PAPER BALLOTS

 Many long time activists in election integrity support scrapping our electronic voting systems, and reverting to 100% hand counted paper ballots (HCPB).
-Any other proposed reform, such our current petition, is met with a sense that supporting it would be selling out because it does not specifically advocate for the end of electronic voting technology.
+Any other proposed reform is met with a sense that supporting it would be selling out because it does not specifically advocate for the end of electronic voting technology.

 We completely understand the perspective behind that sentiment, which generally comes from a direct experience with faulty and/or corrupt computerized elections.

 For that reason, we are writing this letter to all who want to work for 100% HCPB, and who find themselves frustrated and unsure how to move forward.